inspired/cisco_ios/README.md

 ##### Fixed issues

-Version 2.5.4 of the Cicso Networks app fixes the following issues:
+Version 2.5.5 of the Cicso Networks app fixes the following issues:

-- Various small fixes removing deprecated features
+- Overview dashboard not showing due to bug with index filter

 ##### Known issues

-Version 2.5.4 of the Cisco Networks app has the following known issues:
+Version 2.5.5 of the Cisco Networks app has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.5.4 of the Cisco Networks app incorporates the following third-party software or libraries.
+Version 2.5.5 of the Cisco Networks app incorporates the following third-party software or libraries.

 - None